tomato42/marvin-toolkit/README.md

 generation of certificates and `tlsfuzzer` where the analysis script lives.

 It's safe to re-run the script, while it creates those directories it will not overwrite them or their contents.
+That also means, if you need to use newer version of tlsfuzzer, you will need to either update that git repo checkout or delete the directory and re run the script.

 ### Generating the certificates

 You can generate the certificates using the `step1.sh` script.
-It will create three directories: `rsa1024`, `rsa2048` and `rsa4096` with the key in 3 different formats: old OpenSSL, PKCS#8 and PKCS#12 (the password in PKCS#12 file is empty).
+It will create three directories: `rsa1024`, `rsa2048` and `rsa4096` with the key in 3 different formats: old OpenSSL, PKCS#8 and PKCS#12 (the password for PKCS#12 file is empty).
 Use whichever is easiest to work with with your application.
 It also generates self signed certificates signed with those keys, in case the key store requires associating a key with certificate for use.

-You need to pass the certificates to the script generating ciphertexts.
+You need to pass the certificates to the script generating the ciphertexts.

 There is nothing special about those keys, the script is provided only for convinience.

-CAUTION: if you regenerate certificates you MUST regenerate the ciphertexts or the test results will be meaningless.
+CAUTION: if you regenerate certificates (re-run the script) you MUST regenerate the ciphertexts or the test results will be meaningless.

 ### Generating the ciphertexts